 DESCRIPTION

 "This is a control variable.
 It is written by an external management entity.
-Changes take effect for the next Probe Response frame.
+Changes take effect as soon as practical in the implementation.

-This attribute, when true, indicates that the station may respond with a single Beacon or Probe Response frame addressed to broadcast addressby letting the next Beacon frame be the response to the Probe Request frame(s) , to two or more received Probe Request frames."
+This attribute, when true, indicates that the station may respond to two or more received Probe Request frames with a single Probe Response frame addressed to the broadcast address.
+Alternatively, the station may respond to one or more received Probe Request frames by omitting the response of the Probe Response frame and by letting the next Beacon frame be the response to the Probe Request frame(s) transmitting a Beacon frame at TBTT as the response."

 DEFVAL { false }